hauserulrich/19FS_DBM17TZ_WEBP_Gruppenspiele/db-design/api.md

 The returned JSON objects adhere to the column headers corresponding to the SQL query matching the http request.

 ## Access
-all URL's are given as a php target in the folder `db` of the web page itself Example URL: `all.php` -> location: `http://server/db/all.php` At present the server is located at: http://767727-7.web1.fh-htwchur.ch/19FS_DBM17TZ_WEBP_Gruppenspiele
+all URL's are given as a php target in the folder `db` of the web page itself.

+Example URL: `all.php` -> location: `http://server/db/all.php`

+At present the server is located at: http://767727-7.web1.fh-htwchur.ch/19FS_DBM17TZ_WEBP_Gruppenspiele

 ## Registration/Team